-- Record observations with photo and waypoint and store in EPIMS; and - Work with Specialist during field visits to share local/traditional knowledge.
+- During construction phase daily activities, record observations of furbearers and tracks within project footprint or access routes; - Record observations with photo and waypoint and store in EPIMS; and - Work with Specialist during field visits to share local/traditional knowledge.

-- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro to assess project footprint effects; - Review Environmental Inspector and Monitor daily reports for identification of furbearer observations; - Work with Community Registered Trapline communities to design and conduct specific survey methods that sample furbearer occurrence along ROW; • - Report immediately to Manitoba Hydro any unanticipated project effects on furbearers discovered through monitoring activities; • - Analyze, evaluate and report on monitoring findings including harvest success on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.
+- Use the digital ortho-rectified imagery and/or georeferenced video/photo products provided by Manitoba Hydro to assess project footprint effects; - Review Environmental Inspector and Monitor daily reports for identification of furbearer observations; - Work with Community Registered Trapline communities to design and conduct specific survey methods that sample furbearer occurrence along ROW; - Report immediately to Manitoba Hydro any unanticipated project effects on furbearers discovered through monitoring activities; • - Analyze, evaluate and report on monitoring findings including harvest success on an annual basis; and - Through an adaptive management framework, make recommendations for ongoing improvements to the mitigation measures, monitoring plan, methods, analysis and implementation in response to knowledge gained through ongoing monitoring and associated analysis.